Incremental Refinements and Multiple Descriptions with Feedback: Single Round of Incremental Refinements

-Comparing Lemma~\ref{theo:slope_fx} to Lemma~\ref{theo:uncond} we deduce that the incrementally refineable source coder proposed above is ARDF optimal.
-This, however, does not mean that it is R-D optimal since the ARDF may suffer from a rate loss with respect to the true RDF.
+Comparing Lemma~\ref{theo:slope_fx} to Lemma~\ref{theo:uncond} we deduce that the incrementally refineable source coder proposed above is asymptotically ARDF optimal.
+This, however, does not mean that it is asymptotically rate-distortion optimal since the ARDF may suffer from a rate loss with respect to the true RDF.
 Since we are operating at very small rates, it is meaningful to consider the \emph{multiplicative} rate loss of the ARDF instead of the \emph{additive} rate loss.
-In Lemma~\ref{lem:rateloss}, we show that there exists sources, where the multiplicative rate loss is unbounded. \begin{lemma}[Multiplicative rateloss of the additive RDF] The multiplicate rate loss between the ARDF and the RDF may be unbounded, i.e., there exists finite variance sources, where
+In Lemma~\ref{lem:rateloss}, we show that there exists sources, where the multiplicative rate loss is unbounded. \begin{lemma}[Asymptotic multiplicative rate loss of the additive RDF] The multiplicate rate loss between the ARDF and the RDF may be unbounded, i.e., there exists finite variance sources, where

 \end{lemma}